ednahayes/ednahayes.github.io/about/index.md

 layout: page
 title: About
 ---
 I am a focused developer working with JQuery, AngularJS and Rails.
-I enjoy life at its fullest while pursuing happiness.
+I enjoy life at its fullest while pursuing happiness